Millions gearing up for cold temperatures not seen for a generation

 "We are monitoring the forecast for Thursday and will notify families and staff of closures by late Wednesday afternoon," Minneapolis Public Schools said in a statement.

+Major universities across the Midwest have also called off classes for Wednesday, including:

-The University of South Dakota, Iowa State University, the University of Wisconsin, the University of Notre Dame, Northern Illinois University, the University of Illinois and the University of Minnesota were among the major schools that have already cancelled classes for Wednesday.
+The University of South Dakota, the University of North Dakota, Cleveland State University, the University of Iowa, Iowa State University, the University of Wisconsin, the University of Notre Dame, Northern Illinois University, the University of Illinois, the University of Illinois at Chicago, the University of Michigan, Michigan State University, the University of Wisconsin, the University of Wisconsin-Milwaukee, Northwestern University, Purdue University, the University of Minnesota and Canisius College in Buffalo.